hiiamboris/red-spaces-gitlab-mirror/creators.md

 <details>
 	<summary>
-There is no `parent` facet. *Same* space object can be shared between various parents, or it can even be it's own child.
+There is no <pre>parent</pre> facet. <i>Same</i> space object can be shared between various parents, or it can even be it's own child.
 	</summary>

 A tree nonetheless exists: